Augustyn/JIRA-Gitlab-integration/README.md

 # JIRA-Gitlab-integration
-Atlassian JIRA to Gitlab integration
+Atlassian JIRA to Gitlab integration was created with technical university of Lodz students, as a term subject project.
+It is not developed and because that I've set it as a read only.

 # Building
 ## Prerequisites: